bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 ## Accounts

 An account roughly represents a user.
 An account may hold one or several addresses.
-An account is either an empty styring (default account) or 2-128 characters long, and may only contains the Base64 Character set.
+An account is either an empty string (default account) or 2-128 characters long, and may only contains the Base64 Character set.
 So, a numeric ID (in decimal or Hex form) is also ok.

 ## Implemented